Cohesive Systems logoCOHESIVE SYSTEMS

 Flow views must be described with their interaction pattern, delivery semantics, ordering scope, failure boundary, and acknowledgment meaning.

-Related concepts: process, process graphs, business transactions, projection models, event, command, observer models, observer, interaction, delivery semantics, coordination, ordering, trace and feedback, compositionality.
+Related concepts: enterprise integration patterns, process, process graphs, business transactions, projection models, event, command, observer models, observer, messages and envelopes, interaction channels, routing models, flow operators, interaction, interaction control flow, scheduling, runtimes, delivery semantics, coordination, ordering, trace and feedback, compositionality.